On some aspects of local thermodynamical formalism: Discussion on local entropy

 The paper by Garcia-Ramos \& Li \cite{GL24} is also a survey about recent developments in the local entropy theory for topological dynamical systems; they cover similar material as Glasner \& Ye, but for general (continuous) group actions.

-In 1992, Thieullen \cite{T92} introduced a local form of entropy which he called $\alpha$-entropy.
+In 1992, Thieullen \cite{T92} introduced a local form of entropy which he called $\alpha$-entropy and which is close to our approach of \tl entropy.
 In his definition, the $\eps$ in the Bowen $(n,\eps)$-balls is replaced by an $n$-dependent quantity $e^{-\alpha n}$, but unlike our \tl entropy, he still uses Bowen balls.
-Ben Ovaria \& Rodriguez-Hertz \cite{OR24} introduced {\em neutralized} (local) entropy as
+Ben Ovadia \& Rodriguez-Hertz \cite{OR24} introduced {\em neutralized} (local) entropy as

-this is $\alpha$-entropy where eventually the limit $\alpha \to 0$ is taken.
-Ben Ovadia \& Rodriguez-Hertz study the role it can play in hyperbolic dynamics and compare it with the Brin-Katok local entropy, see \eqref{eq:BK}.
+This is the $\alpha$-entropy where eventually the limit $\alpha \to 0$ is taken.
+Ben Ovadia \& Rodriguez-Hertz study the role it can play in hyperbolic dynamics and compare it with the Brin-Katok local entropy, see~\eqref{eq:BK}.

 They show that the neutralized local entropy for $C^{1+\beta}$ diffeomorphism $f:M \to M$ of a compact closed manifold $M$, calculated with respect to an $f$-invariant probability measure $\mu$, coincides with Brin-Katok local entropy almost everywhere.

-In a recent paper, Yang, Chen \& Zhou \cite{YCZ23}, extending \eqref{eq:FH}, obtained a variational principle for neutralized entropy of a continuous map $f:X \to X$ on a compact metric space.
-For a non-empty compact $K \subset X$ they prove the equality
+In a recent paper \cite{YCZ23}, Yang, Chen \& Zhou, extending the variational principle~\eqref{eq:FH} of Feng \& Huang \cite{FH12}, obtained a variational principle for neutralized entropy of a continuous map $f:X \to X$ on a compact metric space.
+For a non-empty compact set $K \subset X$, they prove the equality